TheCrockett/ecs-jenkins-efs-backend/README.md

 # Description
-Jenkins with a backend of EFS intended to be used as ECS
+ECS/Dockerized Jenkins with a backend of EFS for persistent configurations

 # Usage
 git clone ecs-jenkins-efs-backend